javidel/modern-data-warehouse/text/text.md

     ![Select count](./images/create-pk.png)

-## Task 2: Create Oracle Text Index
+## Task 2: Create Oracle Text index

 1. Let's create the **lexer**.
 You can create your own lexer to train and classify the tweets based on the content.
 In this exercise we are going to use the default one.
 Click on the **Run** button to execute the statement.